zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 The Data Importer is available in [Studio Pro 10.6](/releasenotes/studio-pro/10.6/) and above.
 {{% /alert %}}

-The Data Importer Document can also be used as a source for creating *Import Mapping* [(https://docs.mendix.com/refguide/import-mappings/)].
-This Import Mapping can import data from Excel/CSV file using the *Import With Mapping* [Import with Mapping](https://docs.mendix.com/refguide/import-mapping-action/) activity.
+The Data Importer Document can also be used as a source for creating [Import Mapping] (/refguide/import-mappings/).
+This Import Mapping can import data from Excel/CSV file using the  [Import with Mapping](/refguide/import-mapping-action/) activity.

 {{% alert color="info" %}}
-This Data Importer Document as a source for Import Mapping is available in [Studio Pro 10.18](/releasenotes/studio-pro/10.18/) and above.
+This Data Importer Document as a source for Import Mapping is available from [Studio Pro 10.18.0](/releasenotes/studio-pro/10.18/) and above.
 {{% /alert %}}

 ### Typical Use Cases